 You’re likely to see them in fields and along roads all over North Texas, but the best viewing is traditionally along the officially designated Texas Bluebonnet Trail in Ennis.

 Located about 90 minutes south of Plano, Ennis sits off Interstate 45.
 Bluebonnets typically start blooming in early to mid April, and the peak season is generally the third week in April.
 The actual peak season depends on rain and weather conditions.
-With all the rain we had last year, 2015 was one of the best bluebonnet viewing seasons in years.
+With all the rain we had earlier this year, 2018 should be one of the best bluebonnet viewing seasons in years.

 Before making the trip, check the Ennis bluebonnet website.
 It tells you what stage the blooms are in, and where the best spots for viewing will be on any particular day.
 There’s even a map to guide you to the best viewing areas.